cabforum/servercert/docs/BR.md

 If present, the `subjectKeyIdentifier` MUST be set as defined within [RFC 5280, Section 4.2.1.2](https://tools.ietf.org/html/rfc5280#section-4.2.1.2).
 CAs MUST generate a unique `subjectKeyIdentifier` for each unique public key (the `subjectPublicKeyInfo` field of the `tbsCertificate`).
 For example, CAs MAY generate the subject key identifier using an algorithm derived from the public key, or MAY generate a unique number, such by using a CSPRNG.

-#### 7.1.2.5 TO DELETE All Certificates

-**TODO: Integrate into 7.1.2.11 as the catch-all for all certificates (currently listed TBD)**

-All other fields and extensions MUST be set in accordance with RFC 5280.
-The CA SHALL NOT issue a Certificate that contains a `keyUsage` flag, `extKeyUsage` value, Certificate extension, or other data not specified in [Section 7.1.2](#712-certificate-content-and-extensions) unless the CA is aware of a reason for including the data in the Certificate.

-CAs SHALL NOT issue a Certificate with:
+##### 7.1.2.11.5 Other Extensions

+All extensions and extension values not directly addressed by the applicable certificate profile:

-a.
-Extensions that do not apply in the context of the public Internet (such as an extKeyUsage value for a service that is only valid in the context of a privately managed network), unless:
+  1. MUST apply in the context of the public Internet, unless:
-   i. such value falls within an OID arc for which the Applicant demonstrates ownership, or ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or
+     a. the extension OID falls within an OID arc for which the Applicant demonstrates ownership, or,
+     b. the Applicant can otherwise demonstrate the right to assert the data in a public context.
-b. semantics that, if included, will mislead a Relying Party about the certificate information verified by the CA (such as including an `extKeyUsage` value for a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).
+  2. MUST NOT include semantics that will mislead the Relying Party about certificate information verified by the CA (such as including an extension that indicates a Private Key is stored on a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).

-#### 7.1.2.6 TO DELETE Application of RFC 5280

-**TODO: Move this text into 7.1.2 requirements**

-Except where explicitly noted, all certificates MUST conform to the certificate profile of RFC 5280.
-The following requirements are noted in addition to any normative requirements placed within RFC 5280.
-In particular, CAs SHOULD examine [RFC 5280, Appendix B](https://tools.ietf.org/html/rfc5280#appendix-B) for further discussion of normative requirements imposed by RFC 5280 and its normative dependencies.

-For purposes of clarification, a Precertificate, as described in [RFC 6962 - Certificate Transparency](https://tools.ietf.org/html/rfc6962), shall not be considered to be a "certificate" subject to the requirements of [RFC 5280 - Internet X.509 Public Key Infrastructure Certificate and Certificate Revocation List (CRL) Profile](https://tools.ietf.org/html/rfc5280) under these Baseline Requirements.
+  3. MUST be DER encoded according to the relevant ASN.1 module defining the extension and extension values.

+CAs SHALL NOT include additional extensions or values unless the CA is aware of a reason for including the data in the Certificate.

 ### 7.1.3 Algorithm object identifiers